quixio/quix-docs/docs/connect/kafka-to-plotly.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Plotly using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Plotly

-Plotly is a powerful data visualization and analytics tool that allows users to create interactive graphs, charts, and dashboards in a user-friendly interface.
-With its extensive library of graph types and customization options, Plotly is perfect for both data scientists and non-technical users looking to present their data in a visually compelling way.
-The platform supports a variety of programming languages, including Python, R, and JavaScript, making it easy to integrate with existing workflows and data sources.
-Its responsive design and collaboration features make it an essential tool for anyone looking to communicate their data effectively.
+Plotly is a powerful data visualization platform that allows users to create interactive plots and graphs with ease.
+With a user-friendly interface and a wide range of customization options, Plotly is a favorite among data scientists, researchers, and analysts.
+Whether you need to create simple bar charts or complex 3D visualizations, Plotly has you covered.
+Its robust library of tools and features make it a valuable resource for anyone looking to visualize their data in a clear and insightful way.

 ## Integrations